django/django/docs/asgi.rst

 * ``receive_many`` can't easily be implemented with async/cooperative code
   behind it as it's nonblocking - possible alternative call type?
   Asyncio extension that provides ``receive_many_yield``?

+* Possible extension to allow detection of channel layer flush/restart and prompt protocol servers to restart?

+* Maybe WSGI-app like spec for simple "applications" that allows standardized application-running servers?

 Copyright